Health Behaviour in School-Aged Children World Health Organisation Collaborative Cross-National Survey (HBSC): International Coordinating Centre

 Data are collected through school-based surveys, using an international standard questionnaire.
 The target population of the study is young people attending school, aged 11, 13 and 15 years.
 In each participating country a sample of around 5000 young people complete the survey.
 The international standard questionnaire produced for every survey cycle enables the collection of common data across all participating countries and thus enables the quantification of patterns of key health behaviours, health indicators and contextual variables.
 These data allow cross-national comparisons to be made and, with successive surveys, trend data is gathered and may be examined at both the national and cross-national level.
 The international network is organized around an interlinked series of focus and topic groups related to areas including: eating and dieting, overweight and obesity, physical activity and sedentary behaviour, mental health, sexual health, substance use, violence and injuries, family and peer relationships, electronic media use, the school environment, health literacy, planetary health and social inequalities.

-The University of Glasgow hosts the International Coordinating Centre (ICC) for the HBSC study and research network.
-Dr Jo Inchley is the Principal Investigator for the Scottish HBSC study as well as the elected International Coordinator of the study.
+The University of Glasgow hosted the International Coordinating Centre (ICC) for the HBSC study and research network from 2019-2024.
+Dr Jo Inchley is the Principal Investigator for the Scottish HBSC study and was the elected HBSC International Coordinator between 2015-2024.

 Visit the HBSC International site.